Our Board

 In 1998 he moved to Portland Public Schools as Chief Financial Officer and was appointed Superintendent in June 2001, before retiring in June 2004.
 Jim is a senior fellow of the American Leadership Forum of Oregon and has served on the ALF board, as well as being a long-time member of the board of directors for Neighborhood House, a nonprofit organization that assists low-income, recent immigrant, and other vulnerable people living in the greater Portland area.

-Patsy Kraeger is the Chief of Staff to the President of Chatham University in Pittsburgh, Pennsylvania, USA.
-She also holds the rank of Professor with tenure.
-She previously was an associate professor at California State University- Bakersfield, School of Business and Public Administration in the Public Policy and Administration Department and at Georgia Southern University, Department of Public and Nonprofit Studies, where she was also tenured.
+Patsy Kraeger is an Associate with Civance Research.
+She previously was a Chief of Staff and held the rank of Professor at a small private university in Pittsburgh.
+She also was an associate professor at California State University- Bakersfield, School of Business and Public Administration in the Public Policy and Administration Department and at Georgia Southern University, Department of Public and Nonprofit Studies.
 She taught in the Master’s in Public Administration at CSU-Bakersfield and Georgia Southern University.

 She holds a Ph.D. in Public Administration and a Masters in nonprofit Studies from Arizona State University.
 Additionally, She has a J.D. from Mercer University in Georgia and her Bachelors is from Sweet Briar College in Virginia.